Hall-and-Partners/robotframework-angularjs/TESTING.rst

 -------------------------
 As advertised on Protractor's homepage, Protractor "can automatically execute the next step in your test the moment the webpage finishes pending tasks, so you don’t have to worry about waiting for your test and webpage to sync."
 This implicit wait for angular functionality is implemented at couple points.
 First, as found in the ElementArrayFinder, "the first time [Protractor is] looking for an element".
 Second, as noted in protractor/lib/plugins.ts, "[b]etween every webdriver action, Protractor calls browser.waitForAngular() to make sure that Angular has no outstanding $http or $timeout calls."
 So whenever Protractor looks for an element [2]_ or whenever it makes a Selenium WebDriverJS library call it waits for angular thus fufilling the claim that you no longer need explicit waits.
 For the AngularJSLibrary then we will also want to wait when looking for an element or when calling a selenium method.

-Interestingly enough, for the Selenium2Library when one makes a selenium call one is also looking for an element.
+Interestingly enough, for the SeleniumLibrary when one makes a selenium call one is also looking for an element.
 This leads to a really slick (IMHO) solution for the Angular2Library. `Here it is<https://github.com/Selenium2Library/robotframework-angularjs/blob/master/AngularJSLibrary/__init__.py#L69>`_...

 .. code ::  python